harmony-one/s/progress/sun-hyuk-ahn.md

+2023-12-28 Thu: Fixed monitor logic for the relayer.
+Subscribe is not supported for Harmony network, also web3js causes problem in abi decoding with hardhat environment, thus changed the logic to poll transactions every 1 second.
+The monitor is working as expected now.

 2023-12-27 Wed: Initiated development for relayer for signature verification.
 Also, looking at ways to possibly implement Circle's CCTP to the bridge.

 2023-12-26 Tue: Researched over Circle's cross chain transfer protocol.
 Built simple smart contract utilizing the protocol.